History of Tebay services

 In 2021, Which?
 Magazine calculated an 83% satisfaction score for the service area, making it second-best in the country, losing only to its younger sibling at Gloucester.
 It's quality of facilities, range and cleanliness were commended.

 In Spring 2017, Transport Focus calculated a 98% satisfaction score for the services, making it the eighth-best nationwide.
 In 2018, this rose to 99%, and in 2019 it fell slightly to 97%.
+After that they declined to take part.

 In July 2015, Tebay Services were awarded with the Samworth Brothers Rural Action Award at the Business in the Community Awards and were praised for being "genuine rural champions".